nmillrr/aortica/PRD.md

 - [x] `mkdocs build` produces static site in `site/`
 - [x] GitHub Actions step to deploy docs to GitHub Pages on push to main
 - [x] Typecheck passes

 ---

+### US-109: aortica.io Landing Page and Distribution Portal
+**Description:** As a potential user or institutional evaluator, I want a professional landing page at aortica.io so that I can understand what Aortica does, download it, access documentation, and try a live demo — all from a single entry point.

+**Background and rationale:** The PRD introduction states Aortica is "distributed via aortica.io" with "download links, documentation, and demo assets."
+This story delivers that landing page as a static site (deployable to GitHub Pages, Netlify, or Vercel) that serves as the public face of the project.

+**Acceptance Criteria:**
+- [ ] `landing/` directory with static site (HTML/CSS/JS or lightweight framework like Astro/11ty)
+- [ ] Hero section: project name, tagline ("AI ECG Copilot — Open Source"), animated ECG waveform background, prominent CTA buttons: "Get Started" → docs, "Download" → releases, "Live Demo" → hosted demo
+- [ ] Features section: 6 feature cards covering multi-task AI, explainability, edge deployment, federated learning, EHR integration, and regulatory readiness — each linking to relevant docs
+- [ ] Clinical mission section: adapted from PRD Clinical Mission content, emphasizing the copilot identity and hard-case detection capability
+- [ ] Download section: links to PyPI (`pip install aortica`), Docker Hub images, GitHub releases (APK, ONNX models), and HuggingFace Hub (pre-trained checkpoints)
+- [ ] Demo section: embedded or linked interactive demo with a sample ECG showing multi-task predictions, XAI overlay, and copilot panel (can use static screenshot + link to hosted instance initially)
+- [ ] Documentation link: routes to MkDocs site (US-058)
+- [ ] Footer: GitHub repo link, license (Apache 2.0), citation info, community links
+- [ ] SEO: proper meta tags, Open Graph tags for social sharing, structured data (Schema.org SoftwareApplication)
+- [ ] Mobile-responsive design
+- [ ] GitHub Actions deployment to GitHub Pages on push to `main`
+- [ ] Typecheck passes (if using TypeScript framework)

+---